bolderbrush10/SearchlightAssault/README.md

 control.lua - handles event registrations & filtering, calls behavior from the control-*.lua files

-control-searchlight.lua - controls foe seeking behavior, turret-boosting behavior, etc control-grid.lua        - optimizies searches for foes and spotlights by breaking apart the world into 'grid' units control-turtle.lua      - behaviors for the dummy-entity that the spotlight "attacks" to render a light at surface locations
+control-searchlight.lua - controls foe seeking behavior, turret-boosting behavior, etc control-turtle.lua      - behaviors for the dummy-entity that the spotlight "attacks" to render a light at surface locations control-grid.lua        - optimizies searches for foes and spotlights by breaking apart the world into 'grid' units control-common          - data structures to be shared across control-* files

 render.lua  - details on how to render lights, useful for debugging sometimes TODO remove util.lua    - math functions, copying functions, and other miscellaneous functions